 Deferred income tax asset are recognised to the extent that it is probable that future taxable profits will be available against which they can be used.
 The existence of unused tax losses is strong evidence that future taxable profit may not be available.
-Therefore, in case of a history of recent losses, the Embassy Office Parks Group recognises a deferred tax asset only to the extent that it has sufficient taxable temporary differences or there is convincing other evidence that sufficient taxable profit will be available against which such deferred tax asset can be realised.
+Therefore, in case of a history of recent losses, the Embassy Office Parks Group recognises a deferred tax asset only to the extent that it has sufficient taxable temporary differences or there is (all amounts in ₹ million unless otherwise stated)

+convincing other evidence that sufficient taxable profit will be available against which such deferred tax asset can be realised.